Wild coyote caught lounging on couch outside California home

-SAN FRANCISCO (KRON) — A California homeowner woke up and found a wild coyote sleeping on an outdoor patio couch this past week.
+SAN FRANCISCO, Calif.
+(KRON) — A California homeowner woke up and found a wild coyote sleeping on an outdoor patio couch this past week.

 The San Francisco resident called animal control officers out of concern that the animal was injured or unwell, according to officials.
 As it turns out, the coyote was just super comfortable.